 What is Invoice Factoring?

-Invoice factoring is a business financing method where a company sells its unpaid invoices for an immediate influx of cash.
+Invoice Factoring, also known as accounts receivable factoring, is a business financing method where a company sells its unpaid invoices for an immediate influx of cash.
 It’s also called accounts receivable factoring, factoring receivables, or invoice financing.

 When a business factors receivables, the purchasing company collects the invoices.
 For business factoring receivables, the invoices are factored at a discount rate.
-Most invoice factoring companies charge a discount rate between 1%-5%.
+Most invoice factoring companies charge a discount rate ranging from 1% to 5%.

 How does Invoice Factoring work?

-Unlike a traditional business loan, invoice factoring involves three parties: the company factoring the invoice (invoice seller), the customer that owes the invoice (client), and the financial institution that provides factoring services (invoice factoring company).
+Unlike a traditional business loan, invoice factoring involves three parties: the company factoring the invoice (the invoice seller), the customer that owes the invoice (the client), and the financial institution that provides factoring services (the invoice factoring company).

-- The invoice seller receives the advance within 24-48 hours.
+The invoice seller receives the advance within 24 to 48 hours.

-- Once the client pays, the factoring releases the reserve amount minus its fees.
+Once the client pays, the factoring releases the remaining balance minus its fees.

 Invoice Factoring Example